JC-LL/vertigo/README.md

 ![Alt text](running test)
 <img src="./doc/run_test.svg">

+## How to install ?
+      gem install vertigo_vhdl

+   Please note the name !
+Not vertigo, but **vertigo_vhdl**

-## How to build ?
+## How to build and install from github ?
     gem build vertigo.gemspec

-Depending on the current version, this command will produce a Ruby gem  like vertigo-x.y.z.gem

-## How to install ?
-    gem install vertigo-x.y.z.gem --local
+    gem install vertigo_vhdl-x.y.z.gem --local

-## Why isn't Vertigo on RubyGems ?
-  Well, I found that there is a gem named 'vertigo' that already exists for SOAP application
+## Features :
+  - VHDL parsing and pretty printer
+  - Testbench generator
+  - more to come !

 ## Contact the author !
   jean-christophe.le_lann@ensta-bretagne.fr